aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-scan-beacons.md

  * The ConsumedCapacity of the result must contain the sum of the corresponding numbers in the two sources.
  * The Count and ScannedCount fields of the result must contain the sum of the corresponding numbers in the two sources.
  * The Items of the result must be the concatenation of the lists in the two sources
+ * If either input contains a LastEvaluatedKey field, that field must appear in the output
+ * If both inputs contain a LastEvaluatedKey field, this opertion MUST return an error.

 ### transformScanInput
  * This operation MUST take as input a ScanInput object.
  * This operation MUST return a ScanInput object.
+ * If no source fields are mentioned, this operation MUST return the unaltered input object,
- * This operation MUST fail if a source field is compared with anything but equality
+ * This operation MUST fail if the FilterExpressions uses a source field with anything but `=`, `IN`, `attribute_exists`, `attribute_not_exists` or `size`.
- * If no source fields are mentioned in the FilterExpression, the ScanInput object MUST be returned unchanged.
+ * This operation MUST fail if the input FilterExpression directly mentions an attribute name beginning with the `Gazelle Prefix`
+ * If the FilterExpression refers to source fields only with `attribute_exists`, `attribute_not_exists` or `size`, this operation MUST return the unaltered input object.

- * For beacons in the FilterExpression that have no "previous" entry, this operation MUST replace source fields and values with scan beacon fields and HMACs
+ * For each source field in the Filter Expression that is not a modified scan beacon, and is used with the `=` or `IN` operators, this operation MUST replace source fields and values with scan beacon fields and HMACs
- * For beacons in the FilterExpression that do have a "previous" entry, this operation MUST replace `field EQ value` with `(prev_beacon_field EQ prev_beacon_value) OR (beacon_field EQ beacon_value)`
+ * For each source field in the FilterExpression that is a modified scan beacon, this operation MUST replace `(field EQ value)` with `((beacon_field EQ prev_beacon_value) OR (beacon_field EQ beacon_value))` and replace `field IN(A, B)` with `beacon_field IN (beacon_A, beacon_B) OR beacon_field in (prev_beacon_A, prev_beacon_B)`

-#### Note : transformScanOutput needs a ScanInput object, becase we need to check the result records against the values searched in the ScanInput object, which are not directly available in the QueryOutput object.
+ * For each source field in the Filter Expression that is used with the `=` or `IN` operators, the original search value must be saved in the ExecutionAttributes of the returned ScanInput object.

 ### transformScanOutput
  * This operation MUST take as input a ScanOutput object and a ScanInput object.
  * This operation MUST return an ScanOutput object.
+ * The ScanInput object MUST be assumed to be the result of transformScanInput call, not the original ScanInput, and so the original search values will be saved in the ExecutionAttributes of the ScanInput object.
- * This operation MUST remove any records for which the original QueryInput does not match, that is, if the original FilterExpression included `Src EQ "foo"` (where `Src` is a source field) then we might get results where the `Src` field contains something other than "foo" (because false positives are expected).
+ * This operation MUST remove any records for which the original QueryInput does not match, that is, if the original FilterExpression included `Src EQ "foo"` (where `Src` is a source field) then this operation must remove any record in which the  `Src` field contains something other than "foo".
-Those results must be removed.
+ * This operation MUST return all records that match the original ScanInput.

 ## Operational Considerations